Skip to content

 Disadvantages include:

-Let’s look at one of these barriers: digital accessibility for those with language needs.
+Let’s look at one of these language barriers: digital accessibility for those with language needs.
 Unfortunately, this barrier can exacerbate disparities in the healthcare system.
 For example, one primary care clinic that usually had 14% non-English speaking patients noted that the numbers dropped to 7 percent when operating only as telehealth during the pandemic.

 Healthcare organizations won’t be able to make internet access more accessible, but they do have options for improving language services.
-So how can healthcare organizations close equity gaps when addressing blocks in telehealth and digital access?
+So how can healthcare organizations close equity gaps when addressing barriers in telehealth and digital access?

 For healthcare appointments, providers need to meet language access laws.
 This includes telehealth, which poses some changes to the new landscape such as accessing remote interpreters, digital literacy, technology, and (Personal Health Information) PHI security.

 Providing interpretation services, whether they’re through video remote interpretation (VRI) or over-the-phone (OPI), is critical for improving language access.
-Healthcare providers should have established language agencies with the set up for appointments and last-minute needs.
+Healthcare providers should have established language agencies with the setup for appointments and last-minute needs.
 A language service provider (LSP) can help strategize your needs to efficiently meet video appointments and larger volume calls.

 What Are the Different Types of Interpretation?